 - Avoid Using Lotions or Oils: These can contaminate the water and affect the hot tub’s filtration system.

-By following these jacuzzi etiquette dos and don’ts, you will contribute to a pleasant and relaxing shared hot tub experience for everyone.
+Following these jacuzzi etiquette dos and don’ts will contribute to a pleasant and relaxing shared hot tub experience for everyone.

 Drinking and Eating